We help to equip schools with educational and learning materials, much-needed additional teachers and other equipment for staff and pupils alike.

 We provide brand new textbooks, reading books and supplementary books at a ratio of one per pupil.

-We fund the salaries of trained teachers where they are needed to make up for government shortfalls.
+We help fund the salaries of extra teachers where they are needed to make up for government shortfalls.

 Education & learning